-Version vSphere 7.0 Update 3 or later License vSphere Enterprise Plus
+Version vSphere 7.0 Update 3 or later vSphere 8.0 or later License vSphere Enterprise Plus

 Compute requirements

 GKE offers two ways to run clusters in an on-premises environment - GKE on bare metal and GKE on VMware.
 Review the following compute requirements for each option.
 For advice on selecting one of these options, see the Design Considerations section.